People

 Profile

-I was a schoolteacher and leader for 20 years.
-I then took up a post as Senior Lecturer in Secondary Education at Canterbury Christ Church University where I was responsible for the dual certification programme PGCE (mfl) with Maîtrise FLE (Français Langue Etrangère) offered via a partnership arrangement with Université du Littoral Côte d’Opale.
-I was subsequently appointed Postgraduate Training Co-ordinator at UoL responsible for the provision of research skills training for doctoral students university-wide.
-I am now Associate Professor of Education and Co-director of Research and Enterprise in the School of Education.
-I am a member of the British Educational Leadership Management and Administration Society where I have fulfilled a number of key roles including that of co-editor of the journal Management in Education.
-I am also a member of the British Educational Research Association the Society for Research in Higher Education and the British Psychological Society.
-I was recently awarded a University Distinguished Teaching Fellowship for my leadership and success in devising inclusive equitable student-centred pedagogies and contributions to pedagogic research in HE.
+Before working in Higher Education, I was a secondary schoolteacher in the English Midlands for approximately 18 years, during which time I held a variety of middle and senior leadership posts.
+I subsequently took up a post as Senior Lecturer in Secondary Education at Canterbury Christ Church University, where I was responsible for the dual certification programme PGCE (mfl) with Maîtrise FLE (Français Langue Etrangère), offered via a partnership arrangement with Université du Littoral Côte d’Opale.
+In 2008, I was appointed to the position of Postgraduate Training Co-ordinator at the University of Leicester, leading a team in the provision of research skills training for doctoral students university-wide.
+I moved to the School of Education in February 2010, to take up the post of Lecturer in Education, and was promoted to Associate Professor in Education in 2016.
+I am currently the programme lead for the MSc in Educational Leadership (Distance Learning), working with practising teachers and middle and senior leaders in educational institutions around the world.
+I am a member of the British Educational Leadership Management and Administration Society, where I have fulfilled a number of key roles, including that of co-editor of the journal Management in Education.
+I am also a member of the British Educational Research Association and the British Psychological Society.
+In 2021, I was awarded a University Distinguished Teaching Fellowship in recognition of my leadership and success in devising inclusive, equitable, student-centred pedagogies and my contributions to pedagogic research in Higher Education.

 Research